Saturday, November 30, 2013

 Abundance Affirmations--Pair them With Forgiveness

-Another great affirmation which I use frequently is a simple meditation.
+Another great affirmation which I use frequently to help me wind down for bed and sleep deeply is a simple meditation.
 Breathe in and say "I accept".
-Then breathe out and say "the love of God".** Repeat this over and over.
-I use this often before going to bed at night and find I sleep beautifully.
+Then breathe out and say "the love of God".* Repeat this over and over.
 Again, this is another great tool, but if you want lasting happiness, forgive first and then meditate.
 Make forgiveness a permanent part of your bedtime ritual and watch your life change.

 *From The Way of Mastery